Classified Leave Types and Policies

 - Such special paid leave shall not extend beyond 14 calendar days as recommended by the Centers for Disease Control and Prevention.
 Once the employee develops symptoms of illness or is confirmed with a positive COVID-19 diagnosis, he shall immediately be placed in an appropriate leave status, including leave without pay if the employee has exhausted both annual leave and sick leave.

-- Appointing Authorities may grant paid leave through March 31, 2021 that is consistent with the provisions of the Emergency Paid Sick Leave Act (EPSL) and the Expanded Family Medical Leave Act (EFMLA) as outlined in the Families First Coronavirus Response Act (FFCRA), which expired on December 31, 2020.
+- Appointing Authorities may grant paid leave through March 31, 2021, that is consistent with the provisions of the Emergency Paid Sick Leave Act (EPSL) and the Expanded Family Medical Leave Act (EFMLA) as outlined in the Families First Coronavirus Response Act (FFCRA), which expired on December 31, 2020.
 This leave is only available to employees who have not previously exhausted their leave allotment under the FFCRA.

-NOTE: Appointing Authorities who grant paid leave under this provision shall ensure such leave is applied uniformly to all employees; however, an Appointing Authority may exempt employees who are healthcare providers and emergency responders from being able to take paid leave under 11.35(d). |
+| NOTE: Appointing Authorities who grant paid leave under this provision shall ensure such leave is applied uniformly to all employees; however, an Appointing Authority may exempt employees who are healthcare providers and emergency responders from being able to take paid leave under 11.35(d). |

 For purposes of employees who may be exempted from 11.35(d), a healthcare provider is anyone who is a licensed doctor of medicine, nurse practitioner, or other healthcare provider permitted to issue a certification for purposes of the FMLA.
 Healthcare providers also include: any other person who is employed to provide diagnostic services, preventative services, treatment services, or other services that are integrated with and necessary to the provision of patient care and, if not provided, would adversely impact patient care.
 This group includes employees who provide direct diagnostic, preventative, treatment, or other patient care services, such as nurses, nurse assistants, and medical technicians.
 It also includes employees who directly assist or are supervised by a direct provider of diagnostic, preventative, treatment, or other patient care services.
 Finally, employees who do not provide direct health care services to a patient but are otherwise integrated into and necessary to the provision of those services – for example, a laboratory technician who processes medical test results to aid in the diagnosis and treatment of a health condition – are healthcare providers.

 A person is not a healthcare provider merely because his or her employer provides health care services or because he or she provides a service that affects the provision of health care services.
-For example, IT professional, building maintenance staff, human resources personnel, cooks, food service workers, records managers, consultants, and billers are not healthcare providers, even if they work at a hospital or a similar healthcare facility.
+For example, IT professionals, building maintenance staff, human resources personnel, cooks, food service workers, records managers, consultants, and billers are not healthcare providers, even if they work at a hospital or a similar healthcare facility.

 For the purposes of employees who may be exempted from 11.35(d) an emergency responder is anyone necessary for the provision of transport, care, healthcare, comfort and nutrition of such patients, or others needed for the response to COVID-19.
 This includes but is not limited to military or National Guard, law enforcement officers, correctional institution personnel, fire fighters, emergency medical services personnel, physicians, nurses, public health personnel, emergency medical technicians, paramedics, emergency management personnel, 911 operators, child welfare workers and service providers, public works personnel, and persons with skills or training in operating specialized equipment or other skills or training in operating specialized equipment or other skills needed to provide aid in a declared emergency, as well as individuals who work for such facilities employing these individuals and whose work is necessary to maintain the operation of the facility.